AnasKhedr/vscode-git-graph-automotive/README.md

 ## Features

 * Git Graph View:
+    * Sub-Component commits filtering
+        * you can select a sub-component directory (like in adaptive autosar) and filter by commits changing files in this directory.
     * Display:
         * Local & Remote Branches
         * Local Refs: Heads, Tags & Remotes